theakarsh/FirstRepo/README.md

 # FirstRepo
-It is the first project on github.
+It is my first project on github.
+Author - Akarsh Singh